 When React DevTools is connected, the Element Inspector will enter a collapsed mode, and instead use DevTools as the primary UI.
 In this mode, clicking on something in the simulator will navigate to the relevant component in DevTools.

 You can select "Hide Element Inspector" in the same menu to exit this mode.

 Reactotron is an open-source desktop app that allows you to inspect Redux or MobX-State-Tree application state as well as view custom logs, run custom commands such as resetting state, store and restore state snapshots, and other helpful debugging features for React Native apps.

 Once you have React DevTools running, follow the instructions.
-If you had your application running prior to opening React DevTools, you may need to open developer menu to connect them.
+If you had your application running prior to opening React DevTools, you may need to open the Dev Menu to connect it.

-If connecting to the emulator proves troublesome (especially Android 12), try running
+If connecting to an Android emulator proves troublesome, try running

 adb reverse tcp:8097 tcp:8097 in a new terminal.